A Detailed Discussion on Email Bounce Rate

-What do you understand by an Email Bounce Rate ?
-Email bounces are emails which could not be delivered.
+What do you understand by an Email Bounce Rate?
+Email bounces are emails that could not be delivered.
 And, email bounce rate is the percentage of emails bounces.
-Typically this is because the receiving server or mailbox (which is to receive the email) encounter a problem.
-Problem is with the email delivery mechanism.
+Typically this is because the receiving server or mailbox (which is to receive the email) encounters a problem.
+The problem is with the email delivery mechanism.

 How determination of “account reputation” and “email sending quota” carried out?

-How to build reputation and improve email sending quota?
+How to build a reputation and improve email sending quota?